 When the ball is snapped at or inside Team B's 7-yard line, the Referee, Umpire, Head Linesman, and Line Judge assume their normal positions.
-The Field Judge and Side Judge position themselves at the end line where it intersects with the sideline.
+The Field Judge and Side Judge position themselves to cover the endline and the sideline at a 45-degree angle from the endline corner pylon.
 At the snap, the Head Linesman and Line Judge move to the goal line outside the pylon and officiate from there.
 They should be on the goal line when the ball crosses it.
 The Referee is primary on ruling on passes behind the line of scrimmage, and the short wing officials are secondary.
 The Umpire rules on whether the pass or passer crossed the line of scrimmage.